Chart Color Schemes

 Infrastructure

-Beaconsfield - Officer has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Beaconsfield - Officer has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 23 projects that could impact the region.
-Notable ones include Arcadia Estate, Hickson Road Residential Development, Officer Fields, and Tivendale Road Residential Development.
-The following list details those likely to be most relevant.
+The performance of an area can significantly be influenced by changes to local infrastructure and major planning initiatives.
+AreaSearch has identified 23 projects that are expected to impact the area.
+Notable among these are Arcadia Estate, Officer Fields, Hickson Road Residential Development, and Tivendale Road Residential Development.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.